SVRTK/perinatal-brain-mri-analysis/README.md

 - Please email alena.uus (at) kcl.ac.uk if in case of any questions.

-- NOTE: this is a new methods and we would be very greatful for your feedback so that it can be improved!
-Please email us.
+**- NOTE: this is a new methods and we would be very grateful for your feedback so that it can be improved!
+Please email us.**